 - All Integrated Care Systems (ICS) should develop local plans for breastfeeding, in collaboration with Local Maternity Action Boards.
 This should include monitoring local breastfeeding data.

 - UK Government should resource Local Authorities to provide local pathways, agreed by multi-agencies, which improve access to support, resources and services for women seeking to breastfeed.
 These pathways should include provision of local breastfeeding peer support networks.

 - Funding for these services should be ringfenced within areas with high maternal deprivation.

-- Public Health England should deliver a public health messaging campaign on initiation and continuation of breastfeeding.
+- Department of Health and Social Care should deliver a public health messaging campaign on initiation and continuation of breastfeeding.
 Campaigns should be targeted in areas with high maternal deprivation.

 - Scottish Government should repeat the Scottish Maternal and Infant Nutrition (2017) survey on a biannual basis and include data collection on rates of breastfeeding at birth, 10-14 days, 6-8 weeks, and 6 months.